We Are Invisible we Are Visible WAIWAV

 Decisions will be made by the end of November

-The Plus Tate organisations who will be taking part in WAIWAV will be in the WAIWAV brochure, which will be available on the DASH website from 23 September.
+The Plus Tate organisations who will be taking part in WAIWAV will be in the WAIWAV brochure.
+Link located at the bottom of the page.

 Here you will find:

 - The spaces that they are offering for the intervention.
 Some organisations may only be able to offer outdoor or virtual space.